Understanding the Influence of Motivation on Requirements Engineering-related Activities: Conclusion

 \section{\textbf{Conclusion}}

-Motivation has been considered to be the most influential human aspect on RE-related activities according to the software practitioners who are involved in RE-related activities \cite{10.1145/3546943}.
 In this study, we demonstrated how the motivation of software practitioners influences RE-related activities in agile software development projects.
-By conducting in-depth interviews of 21 software practitioners who are mainly involved in RE-related activities and applying Strauss \& Corbin's coding paradigm \cite{strauss1990basics} along with STGT for data analysis \cite{RN1609}, we present our theoretical framework on the influence of motivation on RE-related activities.
-This theoretical framework explains how the motivation of software practitioners impacts RE-related activities and SE in general within the context such as country and project domains that they are working on, causal conditions such as practitioners' involvement in RE-related activities when working on the agile software development projects and a set of intervening conditions that are identified as motivating/demotivating factors of software practitioners which can give rise to or mediate the influence of motivation on RE-related activities.
+We conducted a socio-technical grounded theory study (STGT) \cite{RN1609}, by conducing 21 in-depth interviews of software practitioners who are predominantly involved in RE-related activities.
+We developed a theory of understanding the influence of motivation on RE-related activities using the full STGT method.
+This theory explains how the motivation of software practitioners impacts RE-related activities and SE in general within the context such as country and project domains that they are working on, causal conditions such as practitioners' involvement in RE-related activities when working on the agile software development projects and a set of intervening conditions that are identified as motivating/demotivating factors of software practitioners which can give rise to or mediate the influence of motivation on RE-related activities.
 We also identified a set of strategies that can be applied by software practitioners to keep up the motivating situations or mitigate the demotivating situations when involved in RE-related activities, resulting in a set of consequences.
 From these findings, we also provide several implications for both the research community and software practitioners, along with specific recommendations that can be used by managers/ team leads to better understand and work on mitigating the negative influences that have occurred due to demotivating situations.
-Therefore, our theoretical framework will be helpful for organizations and software teams to better understand the influence of motivation on RE-related activities and handle the demotivated situations, which will eventually benefit in completing RE-related activities and obtaining a successful software development process.